 Why B2B Sellers Should Sell on Amazon

-Most sellers start on Amazon and for good reason.
+Most sellers start on Amazon for good reason.
 As mentioned above, research indicates that buyers turn to marketplaces to search and find products they want.
 In addition to selling where your buyers are looking, here’s the benefits of selling on Amazon:

 Low Barrier to Entry